Catalog

 We address assigning catalog numbers to material with a few brief examples.

-In short, we strongly recommend cataloging the item of scientific interest: the material that Researcher #2 will ask to borrow for confirmation when they find your citations in GenBank or publications.
-Any other approach complicates tracking citations and data management.
+In short, we strongly recommend cataloging the item of interest: the material that Researcher #2 will ask to borrow, the item that a collection needs to track conservation or preservation or internal locations, the object that will be audited by administrators, etc. Any other approach complicates tracking citations and data management.

-We present as example a brief list of things that may be cataloged in Arctos.
+We present as example a brief list of things that have been cataloged and some considerations

 - A biological individual